-- Breathalyzer tests detected alcohol in 16% of emergency room patients injured at work.
+- Breathalyzer tests detected alcohol in 16 percent of emergency room patients injured at work.

-- Analyses of workplace fatalities showed that at least 11% of the victims had been drinking.
+- Analysis of workplace fatalities showed that at least 11 percent of the victims had been drinking.

-- Large federal surveys show that 24% of workers report drinking during the workday least once in the past year.
+- Large federal surveys show that 24 percent of workers report drinking during the workday at least once in the past year.

 - One-fifth of workers and managers across a wide range of industries and company sizes report that a co-worker’s on- or off-the-job drinking jeopardized their own productivity and safety.